Ellen Musson

+Biography

-She was raised in Clitheroe, Lancashire.
+Musson was raised in Clitheroe, Lancashire.
 Her father, William Edward Musson, was a surgeon, trained at St Thomas' Hospital.
 She decided, aged 27, to train as a nurse.
-She started her training on 1 February 1895 at St Bartholomew's Hospital, London.
-She retired in February 1923.
-Half of her tenure had been spent at Birmingham General Hospital.
-She spent the next two decades working to improve the status of nursing with the College of Nursing and the General Nursing Council.
+She started her training on 1 February 1895 at St Bartholomew's, completing in 1898 with that year's highest marks as their gold medallist.
+She worked as night superintendent and sister before being promoted in 1906 to assistant matron at St Bartholomew's, where she was an active member of the League of St. Bartholomew’s Nurses.